 It's not uncommon to have trouble getting an erection after a night of partying or because of a lack of sleep.
 But should it be a regular occurrence?
 No. And if it is, you'll want to find its root cause so you can correct the issue with medication or lifestyle alterations.

 One of the underlying causes of ED is obesity, especially when carrying weight in the midsection.
-However, what exactly is excess belly fat's relationship with ED, and how do you solve the problem?
+However, can excess belly fat cause erectile dysfunction?
+If so, how do you solve the problem?

 What is erectile dysfunction?

 In simple terms, ED is the consistent inability to get or maintain an erection suitable for penetrative intercourse.
 It can be caused by physical or psychological factors, or a combination of both.